Table of Contents

 The Blue Horizon Method: A Better Way Forward

-At Blue Horizon, we don't believe in "guessing" when it comes to your health.
-If you are considering the carnivore diet to address thyroid symptoms, we suggest following our structured, phased journey.
+If you are considering the carnivore diet to address thyroid symptoms, we suggest following a structured journey rather than guessing.

-Your first port of call should always be your GP.
-It is essential to rule out other medical conditions that mimic hypothyroidism, such as iron-deficiency anaemia, Type 2 diabetes, or chronic fatigue syndrome.
-Your GP can provide standard NHS thyroid function tests (usually TSH and T4) to see if you meet the clinical criteria for treatment.
+- Step 1: Consult your GP Rule out conditions that mimic hypothyroidism, such as iron-deficiency anaemia or Type 2 diabetes.
+Your GP can provide standard NHS thyroid function tests to see if you meet clinical criteria for treatment.

-If you have seen your GP but still feel "stuck," or if your results were "borderline" and you want a more detailed snapshot, this is where a Blue Horizon test can help.
-Our tests are designed to provide a comprehensive view of your thyroid and metabolic health, giving you more information to take back to your doctor.
-For the practical steps, see our how to get a blood test guide.
+- Step 3: Consider structured testing If you need a more detailed snapshot than standard tests provide, a Blue Horizon panel can help.
+These profiles provide a comprehensive view of your thyroid and metabolic health.
+For practical steps, see our how to get a blood test guide.

 Choosing the Right Thyroid Test